ekumachidi/paper_trail/README.md

 1. Add PaperTrail to your `Gemfile`.

     `gem 'paper_trail'`

+  Alternatively you can install it using:

+    gem install public_activity

 1. Add a `versions` table to your database and an initializer file for configuration: